jmnavarrol/bash-magic-enviro/README.md

 When you `cd` out your project's space, all modules are unloaded by calling their *[modulename]_unload* method without parameters.

 This means that, at the very minimum, every module needs to define these two methods: *[modulename]_load* and *[modulename]_unload*:
-1. **[modulename]_load:** it should run any preparation the module may need, i.e.: exporting new environment variables, check for the presence or pre-requirements, etc.
+1. **[modulename]_load:** it should run any preparation the module may need, i.e.: exporting new environment variables, check for the presence of pre-requirements, etc.
 1. **[modulename]_unload:** it should clean any modification to the shell the module introduces.
 A good test while developing a new module can be running `set > before.txt` and `set > after.txt` when loading/unloading the module and check the *diff* between both files: there should be no *diff*.

 Other than that, anything that can be *sourced* by Bash can be added to the module's file, since that's exactly what will happen (the file is *sourced* when the module is requested).